bobarros/bruno-web/README.md

 ![Bruno Barros Site Preview](./public/img/web_demo.png)

-*Obs: If you are using this site or any of it's components for your own portfolio site, I would be very glad if you could give some credits to me in your footer*
+*Obs: If you are using this site or any of it's components for your own portfolio site, I would be very grateful if you could give some credits to me in your footer*

 ## :rocket: Quick start